I am able to offer a scanning service to artists who either cannot source or afford a high quality scanning service and here are the details:

 Copyright remains with the owner and is not transferred in any way by this service.
 I do not assume or accept copyright and I do not accept any responsibility for any infringement by anyone availing this service.

 I need a flash drive, memory card or similar to be provided with the original artwork for storage of the scan files.
 I don’t keep copies of the scan files.
-I store all of own originals on my computer’s hard drives and a backup drive in another location, just in case of a major disaster in one!
+I store all of own originals on my desktop computer’s hard drive and a backup drive in another location, just in case of a major disaster in one!